Czyz7/k_R_C/docs/Policies/Availability Notice.md

 ## Extended Unavailability

-Please be advised, to uphold our standards of quality for our members in the form of availability and continuity, CCC will be updating '[POLICY] Availability Notice' to address circumstances of Extended Unavailability.
+Please be advised, to uphold our standards of quality for our members in the form of availability and continuity, CCC will be updating [Availability Notice](/docs/Policies/Availability%20Notice.md) to address circumstances of Extended Unavailability.

 ### Red Days

-If you anticipate Three (3) “Red Days” in a row (under 1-Hour THT), you will be required to submit the template below in lieu of a standard Availability Notice.
-Corrective measures may be taken if you post 3 Red Days in a row without submitting the Extended Unavailability Notice template.
+If you anticipate Three (3) “Red Days” in a row (under 1-Hour THT), you will be required to submit the template below in lieu of a standard **Availability Notice**.
+Corrective measures may be taken if you post 3 Red Days in a row without submitting the **Extended Unavailability Notice** template.

 ### Caseload Temporarily Reassigned